Gorgas House Museum

-The Gorgas House was built in 1829, two years before the university opened, and was the first structure on the University of Alabama campus.
+The Gorgas House Museum was built in 1829, two years before the university opened, and was the first structure on the University of Alabama campus.
 It is also one of the few campus buildings that survived the Civil War.

 When first constructed, the building was used as a guest house for visiting dignitaries and professors as well as a dining hall for the students.
 In the late 1840s the hall was remodeled as a faculty residence which during the Civil War belonged to professor John Wood Pratt.
 However, when the 7th president of the University, Confederate General Josiah Gorgas, resigned because of ill health, the Board of Trustees gave him the old Pratt House and he retired to it under the title of university librarian.